 5. Act On the Wishes Expressed Within the Last Will and Testament

 When the grant of probate has been obtained the executor will then have the legal authority to access the estate of the deceased individual and distribute it in line with their wishes.
-Probate legally provides the executor with this authority but it also includes a significant responsibility to fulfil the wishes of the deceased loved one.
-In the absence of the last will and testament the grant of the letters of administration provide the administrator with the powers necessary to access the estate.
+Probate legally provides the executor with this authority but it also includes a significant responsibility to fulfill the wishes of the deceased loved one.
+In the absence of the last will and testament the grant of the letters of administration provides the administrator with the powers necessary to access the estate.

 See Also:

-Living Your Dreams: Five Benefits to Preparing for Retirement Now
+- Living Your Dreams: Five Benefits to Preparing for Retirement Now

-Saving tips for seniors – Making mobility problems more affordable
+- Saving tips for seniors – Making mobility problems more affordable

-Retirement – Don’t Let A Chronic Condition Ruin Your Life
+- Retirement – Don’t Let A Chronic Condition Ruin Your Life

-The Pros and Cons of an Early Retirement
+- The Pros and Cons of an Early Retirement

-Annuities: a Great Way to Fund Your Retirement
+- Annuities: a Great Way to Fund Your Retirement